- Email: email@example.com

-Producer, composer, choreographer, writer, saxophonist, dancer, actor and director Dan Froot joined the UCLA Department of World Arts and Culture/Dance in 2001.
+Producer, composer, choreographer, writer, saxophonist, dancer, actor and director Dan Froot joined the UCLA Department of World Arts and Culture/Dance in 2006.
 Dan’s music concerts, theater pieces, and performance events have been presented by leading art centers across the U.S., and in Europe, Africa and South America.
-His recent work takes on issues of hunger and poverty through oral history, performance, and community forums.
+His recent work takes on issues of food insecurity and economic disparity through oral history, performance, and community forums.
 Froot received the New York Dance & Performance Award, known as the Bessie, a City of Los Angeles Artist Fellowship, and a playwriting commission from the National Foundation for Jewish Culture, and multiple commissions from the National Performance Network.

-Community-based performance projects, collaboration, socially engaged performance, oral history, audio theater, and jazz/experimental music.
+Creative process, dance and theater production, community-based performance, collaboration, socially engaged performance, oral history, audio theater, jazz/experimental music, and food activism.

 Creative Practice & Research